Written March, 2016

 Now that the "Corvair community" has obtained GM crankshaft drawings, we know what the fillet radii are supposed to be on a new crankshaft, for both main (View N) and rod journals (View M).
 One would think that these are the absolute bare minimum requirement for aircraft use, and larger would certainly be better.

 Despite that I've broken three cranks and several others have broken or cracked cranks as well, this was before we understood how marginal the Corvair crank is without nitriding and a fifth bearing.
-I am now convinced that the Corvair engine, equipped with a known good nitrided 4340 crankshaft with generous fillet radii, is a reliable engine, certainly moreso than a Type 1 VW engine, which many experimental aircraft pilots are flying behind.
+I am now convinced that the Corvair engine with a large supportive front bearing and a known good nitrided 4340 crankshaft with generous fillet radii, is a reliable engine, certainly moreso than a Type 1 VW engine, which many experimental aircraft pilots are flying behind.
 Is it as reliable as a Continental or a Lycoming?
 Of course not, mainly because of the very large LycoSaurus crankshaft journals and generous fillet radii, and because the Corvair is "amateur assembled" from parts that cost a fraction of the LyCoSaurus engines.
 But for the money, the Corvair a reasonable alternative that has a large variety of new parts available at a reasonable cost, and is more fuel efficient due to higher compression.

 Like most other automotive reciprocating engines, the Corvair connecting rod pushes on the crankpin perpendicular to the crankshaft axis.
 There is almost certainly crankshaft twisting on some scale, but that's not what breaks the crank.
 The connecting rod exerts high combustion force pulses on the crankpin, which are transferred to the rest of the crankshaft via the fillet radii, which are the most highly stressed area of most crankshafts.
 Any imperfection in the radius results in a "stress riser" where an area of stress is forced into a smaller area.
 By definition, the smaller the fillet radius, the higher the local stress concentration.
 The many combustion cycles continually work to fatigue the steel at the fillet radius, and eventually you have an initiation site.